Tracking and Mapping in Medical Computer Vision: A Review: Discussion

-Here we will discuss some of the important takeaways such as the importance of modelling lighting (Section~\ref{sec:discusslighting}), and having models that can represent the scene faithfully (Section~\ref{sec:discussmodels}).
-Finally, we will cover some additional future direction in Section~\ref{sec:discussfuture} with reference to some ideas from modern computer vision, and some questions to be answered in the field.
+Here we will discuss some of the important takeaways and challenges in tracking and mapping for MCV such as the importance of modelling lighting (Section~\ref{sec:discusslighting}), and having models that can represent the scene faithfully (Section~\ref{sec:discussmodels}).
+We discuss the importance of efficiency in Section~\ref{sec:efficiency}, and the importance of understanding uncertainty in Section~\ref{sec:uncertainty}.